Cape Flattery (Queensland): Silica mine

 Cape Flattery is the location of the world's biggest silica mine.
 The mine was established in 1967 and was severely damaged by Cyclone Ita in 2014.

 The cape's local port is used for the shipping of silica sand from a local subsidiary of Mitsubishi Corporation, and exports the most silica sand internationally, with 1.7 million tonnes exported alone in 2007–08.

+Climate

+Cape Flattery has a tropical savannah climate (Köppen: Aw), with a sultry wet season from December and April and a slightly cooler dry season from May to November.
+Average maxima are high year-round, ranging from 32.1 C in January to 26.7 C in July.
+Annual rainfall averages 1437.4 mm, with a maximum in late summer and a minimum in winter and spring.
+Extreme temperatures have ranged from 41.9 C on 26 November 2018 to 11.0 C on 29 June 2007.